PurritoBin/PurritoBin/README.md

 ## Server （ฅ＾・ﻌ・＾）ฅ

 ### What PurritoBin provides
+- Auto slug generation and returning paste url.
+- Efficient limiting of paste size by cutting off requests at threshold, stopping network blockage.
 - Submission port for users to submit.
-- Auto slug generation and returning paste url.

 ### What PurritoBin does NOT provide
 - Sever to browse the pastes